SkyRats/WifiConnection/README.md

 ## 'ReferenceWifi.txt'
  Thats an initial search that I made about wifi connection.
 After that, I simplified the way to make the connection, but you can use it if the sollutin in 'StepByStepOLD.txt' (with exec1.sh and exec2.sh) doesn't work well.

+## If you want to run the Wifi connection step by default as the system boot
+    * Change the path on the `.desktop` file to the complete path of the compiled `hotspot.cpp` file
+    * move the `.desktop`file to the /home/$USER/.config/autostart folder
  --- ---

 Please write me and tell me about your experience!